Strait of Hormuz

-A third of the world's liquefied natural gas and almost 25% of total global oil consumption passes through the strait, making it a highly important strategic location for international trade.
+As of 2023, 20% of the world's liquefied natural gas and 25% of seaborne oil trade passes through the strait, making it a highly important location for trade.
+It has been so for centuries; its vast hinterlands were rich in luxury trade goods with no easy access to lucrative trading ports.
+Babur's memoirs recount how almonds had to be carried from the distant Ferghana region in Central Asia to Hormuz to reach markets.

+As of June 2025, the strait has never been closed during Middle East conflicts, unlike the Straits of Tiran, though Iranian threats to close the strait and preparations to mine it have been made.

 Etymology

+Popular etymology derives "Hormuz" from the Middle Persian pronunciation of the name of the Zoroastrian god Ahura Mazda.
+Alternatively, it has been suggested that the name derives from Hur-Muz 'Place of Dates'.
+Yet another possibility is that it comes from ὅρμος hormos, the Greek word for 'cove, bay'.
+A theory claims that the strait of Hormuz may have been named after Ifra Hormizd, the mother of King Shapur II of Persia, who ruled between 309 and 379 AD.

 The opening to the Persian Gulf was described, but not given a name, in the Periplus of the Erythraean Sea, a 1st-century mariner's guide:

 In the 10th–17th centuries AD, the Kingdom of Ormus, which seems to have given the strait its name, was located here.
 Scholars, historians and linguists derive the name "Ormuz" from the local Persian word هورمغ Hur-mogh meaning date palm.
-In the local dialects of Hurmoz and Minab this strait is still called Hurmogh and has the aforementioned meaning.

-The resemblance of this word with the name of the Zoroastrian god هرمز Hormoz (a variant of Ahura Mazda) has resulted in the popular belief that these words are related.
+The resemblance of this word to the name of the Zoroastrian god هرمز Hormoz (a variant of Ahura Mazda) has resulted in the belief that these words are related.

-Jodocus Hondius labels the Strait Basora fretum ("Strait of Basra") on his 1606 map of the Ottoman Empire.